BredaUniversityGames/xs/docs/roadmap.md

-# This is a general roadmap for the next version xs engine (0.5)
+# This is a general roadmap for the next version xs engine (0.6)

 ### Completeness

-[ ] New (faster) rendereing in OpenGL
+[ ] New (faster) rendering in OpenGL

+[ ] Metal rendering on par with OpenGL

 [ ] AGC Rendering on par with OpenGL

-[ ] Metal rendering on par with OpenGL

 ### Open-source xs

+[ ] Code restructuring so that all files are in the same folder

+[ ] Move NDA specific code own repos (submodules)

-[ ] Investigate mving from GLFW to SDL3 on Windows
+[ ] Investigate moving from GLFW to SDL3 on Windows

 [ ] Provide non-Fmod audio options

-[ ] Move NDA specific code own repos (submodules)

-[ ] Code restructuring so that all files are in the same folder

 [ ] Linux & CMake build